chemi5t/pinterest-data-pipeline905/README.md

     - requests==2.31.0
     - SQLAlchemy==2.0.23
     - tabula-py==2.9.0
-3. Create and set up AWS and Databricks accounts.
+4. Create and set up AWS and Databricks accounts.
-4. Save your database credentials to `db_creds.yaml` for security and to enable data extraction/uploads from/to various sources.
-Detailed instructions on setting these up and configuring credentials can be found wothin the Milestones explained later.
+5. Save your database credentials to `db_creds.yaml` for security and to enable data extraction/uploads from/to various sources.
+Detailed instructions on setting these up and configuring credentials can be found within the Milestones explained later.

-that contains only the year from the timestamp column
-      number_users_joined, a new column containing the desired query output

 # Summary of Project Milestones